otavioon/simple_parallel_executor/README.md

 ./run.sh
 ```

-You can edit this file to change the pool size and the location path to search
+You can edit this file to change the pool size and the location path to search.

+The results will be at output directory.
+Check there!